-(A) Variable Energy Resources; and
+(A) Participating Intermittent Resources;

+(B) Eligible Intermittent Resources in the process of qualifying to become a Participating Intermittent Resource; and

-(B) Combined Heat and Power Resources.
+(C) Combined Heat and Power Resources.

 (2) The capacity of a resource with a Load-following MSS as its Scheduling Coordinator that is designated on a Load-following MSS’s monthly Resource Adequacy Plan is exempt from the RAAIM provisions in Section 40.9 applicable to local and system Resource Adequacy Capacity, to the extent that the resource’s capacity is also designated as Resource Adequacy Capacity on the monthly Supply Plan of that Load-following MSS or another Load-following MSS.